williaz/TechRefresher/AWS.md

   - secure: VPC endpoint
   - easy to use: data stream producer is any app to put data into DC(data ingestion)
   - parallel processing: concurrently
-  - elasticL dynamically adjust throughput
+  - elastic dynamically adjust throughput
   - low cost
   - reliable: replicates data across 3 AZ in a region and preserve up to 7d
 - Kinesis Data Firehose